perima/12-factor-dotnet-core-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 ---

-### Task 1: Deploy the Baseline Staging and Prod environments (Isolation and Dependency Management)
+### Task 1: Deploy the Baseline Staging and Prod environments

 ---